 AI Summary

-TLDR: Google AI Mode and Gemini citation URLs end in a #:~:text= fragment that encodes the exact sentence Google cited from the source page.
-With 5 lines of Python you can decode any citation, audit which of your sentences are getting picked up, and reverse-engineer competitor strategies.
-This tutorial walks through the spec, the Python decoder, a batch audit script, and three practical use cases for SEO and content teams.
+Gemini encodes the exact sentence it cites from a source page inside the citation URL itself.
+With a few lines of Python you can decode any Gemini citation, audit which of your sentences are getting picked up, and run a batch audit against a full CSV of URLs.
+This tutorial covers the spec, the decoder, a production-ready batch script, and three analytical use cases.

 What is a #:~:text= fragment?